Learn More

 Diagnosis and Tests

-- About BMI for Children and Teens (Centers for Disease Control and Prevention) Also in Spanish
+- Child and Teen BMI Categories (Centers for Disease Control and Prevention) Also in Spanish

 - Stature-for-Age and Weight-for-Age Percentiles: Boys, 2 to 20 Years (National Center for Health Statistics) - PDF Also in Spanish